araffin/academic-kickstart/content/post/rliable/index.md

 ## In Practice: Using the RL Zoo

-To allow more users to use rliable, we added basic support of it in the [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo#plot-with-the-rliable-library) which is a training framework for [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).
+To allow more users to use rliable, we added basic support of it in the [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo#plot-with-the-rliable-library), a training framework for [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).
 Fore more information, please follow the instructions in the [README](https://github.com/DLR-RM/rl-baselines3-zoo#plot-with-the-rliable-library).

 ## Conclusion